cjivory/Calculator/README.md

 # Calculator
-Simple Calculator created in python that allows a user to do 5 different mathematical operations such as additio, subtraction, multiplication, etc.
+Simple Calculator created in python that allows a user to do 5 different mathematical operations such as addition, subtraction, multiplication, etc.